Zoologists and Wildlife Biologists: Career, Skills, Options, Outlook, Jobs, Challenges

 Zoologists and Wildlife Biologists

 Zoologists and wildlife biologists are scientists who study animals and their behavior, habitats, and interactions with the environment.
-They may study a wide range of animals, including fish, reptiles, birds, mammals, and insects.
+They may study various animals, including fish, reptiles, birds, mammals, and insects.

 Some of the tasks that zoologists and wildlife biologists may be responsible for include: